pecknigel/trading-exchange-collaborative-learning/README.md

 #### Event Based Data Service

 A data service based on an event bus that fires off price change events and amalgamates them to a live price list.
 Potentially with distributed services firing events.
 Potentially use Observables.

+#### Symbol Registry Service

+Create a service for centrally managing the list of symbols, so that data services can use that as a basis for the data that they generate.
+Include categories and other metadata.

 #### Your Own Ideas